 Where to Buy Your Building Materials

-It’s easy to find the log siding and building materials you need by visiting the WoodWorkers Shoppe in Comins, Michigan, or online.
-We manufacture the highest quality Pine and Cedar siding available so you can enjoy all the advantages of living in a log home.
+It’s easy to find the log siding and building materials you need for your log home makeover when you visit the WoodWorkers Shoppe in Comins, Michigan, or online.
+We manufacture the highest quality Pine and Cedar siding available so you can enjoy all the advantages of living in a log cabin home.
 Talk to one of our log home specialists for recommendations and quality building products.